Human Resources practitioners can add tremendous value

 1. Strategic People Planning and Management

 Developing Human Resources from a strategic standpoint is essential if you are going to be ahead of the game.
 Organisational design and development are key if you are going to make sure you have the right people at the right time.
-Not only that, a clear vision of “how” you want to achieve success will be your GPS to make sure you don’t waste valuable time or cash.
+Not only that, but a clear vision of “how” you want to achieve success will also be your GPS to make sure you don’t waste valuable time or cash.

 2. Contractual and Cultural People Management

 Recruiting the right people with the right contract can save thousands in lost time and money.
 Getting resourcing right at the start is so important.
 You need to be clear about your policies and practices.
 These can cover the recruitment process, the contracts you need and simple performance management processes for example.
 You need to create great policies to make sure you are getting value and have peace of mind.
 Getting advice about your contractual and cultural matrix of policies and practices can save you many wasted weeks and months.